NebulousAnchor/planka-import/README.md

                 * All cards that are currently being worked.
             * Done List
                 * All Cards that have been completed.
+        * Hammer Board
+            * To-Do List
+                * This will hold all imported hosts and ports.
+            * Done List
+                * All hosts that proved to be nothing significant.
             * Deadend List
                 * Any checks of a host, exploit, etc that only one person has checked.
 This will allow for a second person to check as time is available.

+This build out will be loaded from the planka_build.json

 Running the `./planka-setup.py` script with `-i` argument followed by a file name will import NMAP findings.
 These findings will be imported into a Hold Board that has a NMAP list with a card for each IP and subtasks for each port.